caneara/varnish/docs/writer.md

 ## Syntax highlighting

-Under the hood, Writer uses 'Highlight.js' to add syntax highlighting to your code blocks.
-In order to reduce the size of the generated bundle, Writer uses the common set of languages, which should be sufficient for most scenarios.
+Under the hood, the writer widget uses 'Highlight.js' to add syntax highlighting to your code blocks.
+In order to reduce the size of the generated bundle, only the common set of languages is included, which should be sufficient for most scenarios.
 However, if your desired language is not included, then you will need to import it.